chmlee/ream-doc-v2/docs/Contribution/Note.md

 In fact, it's not unheard of to download datasets with package managers.
 Beside the build-in datasets in R, you can download quite a few datasets from [`CRAN`](https://cran.r-project.org/) using `install.pacakges`, including example datasets in libraries (`diamonds` in `ggplot2`), datasets as libraries (`titanic`), or wrappers of APIs (`censusapi`).

-I think it would be awesome if we have a package manager for REAM datasets.
+I think it would be awesome if we have a package and project manager for REAM datasets.
 Writing a package manager is a notoriously difficult task, so I don't expect this to be officially released in the near future.
 I'll work on a naive implementation (essentially wrappers of git commands) as a proof of concept.